jupyter-widgets/ipywidgets/docs/source/embedding.md

 Here, we discuss embedding widgets using the custom widget manager in the `@jupyter-widgets/html-manager` npm package.
 Two embedders are provided:

 1. A basic embedder that only embeds standard controls, but can be used on any web page
-2. An embedder that uses RequireJS, and can embed standard and custom widgets.
+2. An embedder that uses RequireJS, and can embed standard and custom widgets

 ## Embedding Widgets in HTML Web Pages